-Alex has stayed active in the ring and made good progress as a pro – he fought six times in 2012, four times in 2013, five times in 2014, four times in 2015, and three times in 2016.
+Alex has stayed active in the ring and made good progress as a pro – he fought six times in 2012, four times in 2013, five times in 2014, four times in 2015, three times in 2016, and three times in 2017.

 He also stepped up in class of opposition and gave impressive performances.

 In his last fight on November 11 in Fresno, California, Alex won by third-round knockout against Gustavo Vittori.

 It was his fourth fight working with trainer with Abel Sanchez at Sanchez’ Summit Gym in Big Bear Lake, California.

 ESPN.com’s Dan Rafael reported from ringside [excerpts]: Alex Saucedo suffered a bloody cut over his left eye from an accidental head butt in the second round but came back in the third round and blasted out Gustavo Vittori, of Argentina, with three knockdowns.

 After the second round, Saucedo calmly listened to trainer Abel Sanchez as he worked on the cut and then hammered Vittori in the third round, dropping him three times with his left hook.
 The first knockdown sent him to a knee seconds into the round.
 Moments later, Vittori went down again to a knee.
 And when the fight resumed, Saucedo connected with yet another left hand to the head that dropped him hard and [the] referee immediately waved it off at 1 minute, 16 seconds.
 [End Rafael item

 In an earlier interview, Alex said, “I’m aggressive – I like to put pressure and I know I have power in both hands.
 I like to go forward, just throwing punches.
 It’s really hard for somebody to take those punches – I feel the punches when I hit them.
 I have a lot of skills, too – my amateur career really helped me a lot.
 I use them when I need them, but I always like to be aggressive.”